-- Airport transfers between the Radisson Blu Plaza Delhi Airport hotel and the Delhi Airport on March 29 and April 14.
+- Transfers between the Radisson Blue Plaza Delhi Airport hotel and the Delhi Airport on March 28 and April 13.

-- One-way flight from Jabalpur to Delhi; non-refundable and non-transferable.
+- Flight from Jabalpur to Delhi on April 12; non-refundable and non-transferable.

 - Transportation by private bus in Delhi, Ranthambhore, Bharatpur, and Agra.

 - Game drives by 4×4 jeep in Ranthambhore and Bandhavgarh; non-refundable and non-transferable.